dapr/proposals/20240517-R-http-metrics-path-matching.md

 ##### Examples

-Examples of how the Path Normalization API can be used to normalize metrics.
-The examples compare the metric `dapr_http_server_request_count` with the possible configuration combinations: low and high cardinality, with and without path normalization.
+Examples of how the Path Matching API can be used in the metrics.
+The examples compare the metric `dapr_http_server_request_count` with the possible configuration combinations: low and high cardinality, with and without path matching.

-- Low Cardinality Without Path Normalization
+- Low Cardinality Without Path Matching

 ```yaml